chef/chef-oss-practices/communication/triage.md

 # Public Triage

-The longrunning OSS projects at Chef have found hosting a public triage call on a set cadence increases the activity level of a project in a positive way.
+The long-running OSS projects at Chef have found hosting a public triage call on a set cadence increases the activity level of a project in a positive way.
 It's an opportunity for internal project members to virtual facetime with the larger community, as well as an opportunity for external project members to stay a bit more plugged in to whats happening on the team.
 All Chef Inc. top-level OSS projects going forward are required to adopt a public triage process.
 The cadence can follow whatever the team sees as reasonable.
 Our recommendation is weekly, or bi-weekly.

 ## Process